 The effective tax rate from continuing operations was 34.2% and 32.6% in the third quarter of 2008 and 2007, respectively, and 33.6% and 33.2% in the first nine months of 2008 and 2007, respectively, reflecting the U.S. statutory rate adjusted for various permanent differences between book and tax reporting.
 The effective tax rate in the third quarter of 2008 was lower than the statutory rate due to manufacturing tax benefits and certain dividend deductions, and was partially offset by various non-deductible expenses.
-The effective tax rate in the first nine months of 2008 was lower than the statutory rate due to manufacturing tax benefits, certain dividend deductions and tax benefits related to certain refund claims, and was partially offset by various non-deductible expenses.
-The effective tax rate in the third quarter of 2007 and the first nine months of 2007 was lower than the statutory rate due to manufacturing tax benefits, certain dividend deductions and the research and development tax credit, and was partially offset by various non-deductible expenses.
-The effective rate in the third quarter of 2008 was 1.6% higher than the third quarter of 2007 primarily due to the expiration of the research and development tax credit in 2007.
-The effective tax rate in the first nine months of 2008 was 0.4% higher than the first nine months of 2007 primarily due to the research and development tax credit expiration in 2007 partially offset by the tax benefits related to certain refund claims in the first quarter of 2008.
+The effective tax rate in the first nine months of 2008 was lower than the statutory rate due to certain refund claims, and was partially offset by various non-deductible expenses.
+The effective tax rate in the third quarter of 2007 and the first nine months of 2007 was lower than the statutory rate due to manufacturing tax benefits, certain dividend deductions and tax credit, and was partially offset by various non-deductible expenses.
+The effective tax rate in the third quarter of 2007 primarily due to the expiration of the research and development tax credit in 2007.
+The effective tax rate in the first nine months of 2007 primarily due to the research and development tax credit expiration in 2007 partially offset by the tax benefits related to certain refund claims in the first nine months of 2008.
 On October 3, 2008, the Tax Extenders and Alternative Minimum Tax Relief Act of 2008 was enacted.
 This legislation retroactively reinstated the research and development tax credit, which had expired in 2007, for 2008.
 As a result, we will record a benefit of approximately \$18 million in the fourth quarter of 2008 representing the benefit of the research and development tax credit for the full year.